How to Use an Effective Feedback Style

 Public criticism is never appropriate.
 Some people don’t handle public praise well, either.
 Providing feedback in a private setting honors personality styles and maintains professional practices.

 An option for providing feedback is providing written communication.
 Using this method has two advantages.
-One, you can think through your comments and phrase them in the most helpful way possible.
+First, you can think through your comments and phrase them in the most helpful way possible.
 Two, neither you nor your employee meet with questions about a feedback session.

-Sometimes feedback is uncomfortable for both parties.
+Sometimes, feedback is uncomfortable for both parties.
 An idea to help alleviate some of the discomfort is moving to a private, informal area.
 This technique helps reduce some of the pressure felt by both parties.

 6. Sandwiches Are For Eating, Not Feedback